 📅 Daily

-🏷 Free for Singapore Citizens and Permanent Residents and Children 6 years and below (any nationality)
+🏷 Free for Citizens | Permanent Residents | Children 6 years and below

 Non-citizens/PRs can get tickets online at Klook or KKday.

-For more information, visit National Museum.
+For more information, visit National Museum of Singapore.

-11. Reflections At Bukit Chandu Museum
+2. Reflections at Bukit Chandu Museum

 Photo credit: Reflections at Bukit Chandu